 Acne treatment in New Jersey cannot always be accomplished through topical treatments alone.
 Because acne can be a genetic disease triggered by hormones, skin care products are sometimes not sufficient for long-lasting results since they do not eliminate the underlying causes of acne.
 The Dermatology Group's physicians are highly experienced in treating even the most severe, stubborn cases of acne and will create a customized treatment plan for your specific condition and lifestyle.

 For accurate diagnosis and treatment of acne in New Jersey, a thorough consultation with one of our physicians is essential.
-Schedule your appointment online or call (973) 571-2121 to find out more.
-The Dermatology Group provides 24-hour on-call service and offers extended hours for convenient scheduling.
+Request your appointment online or call (973) 571-2121 to find out more.
+The Dermatology Group offers extended hours for convenient scheduling.

 Understanding Your Treatment